maxal1986/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304
 ```

-From the summary, we derive that 2304 observations have a NA in the "steps" variable.
-Hence, we need to transform the raw data into a dataset with 15264 observations, so let's create the clean dataset.
+From this summary, we can derive that 2304 observations have a NA in the "steps" variable.
+Hence, we need to transform the raw dataset into a clean dataset with 15264 observations.
+Let's create this clean dataset.

 ```r
 data <- raw_data[!is.na(raw_data$steps),]
 ```

-Now the clean dataset has 15264 observations.
+Now the clean dataset has 15264 observations as we mentioned before.

-## What is mean total number of steps taken per day?
+## 2.- What is mean total number of steps taken per day?
-We are going to group the dataset in order to report the total number of steps taken per day.
-Let's create a new variable:
+We need to regroup the dataset in order to easily report the total number of steps taken per day.
+Let's create a new variable that will ease this process:

 ```r